 🚩 2.
 Never spring cleaning your contact list

 Have you ever unsubscribed from a mailing list only to keep receiving emails you don’t want?
-It can be really frustrating for your customers, make your messages seem like spam and scare people away from your brand.
+It can be really frustrating for your audience and turn people away from your brand.
 Plus, you’re sending messages to people who don’t want them.
 What a waste of budget.
+And, more importantly once a contact has unsubscribed it’s illegal to message them again (in most countries*).

 Or if you collect customer information in a few different ways, your contact list may include duplicates.
 A well-managed contact list needs regular cleaning to make sure opt-outs have actually been removed, each contact has one record (and that you’re not sending duplicate messages) and to remove any contacts where messages are failing.